Introduction

 Real-World Analogy

-as writing a one-time letter to the database.
-If you keep sending the same type of letters, PreparedStatement
+Think of Statement as writing a one-time letter to the database.
+If you keep sending the same type of letters, PreparedStatement is like using a pre-printed template where you just fill in the blanks.

 Conclusion & Key Takeaways

-is essential for executing SQL in JDBC.- Use
+Statementis essential for executing SQL in JDBC.- Use

-for dynamic or repeated queries. - Follow security and performance best practices for scalable applications.
+PreparedStatementfor dynamic or repeated queries. - Follow security and performance best practices for scalable applications.

 FAQ